ozekik/awesome-ontology/README.md

 * [Gene Ontology (GO)](http://geneontology.org/) -  The world’s largest source of information on the functions of genes.

+#### Commerce

+* [GoodRelations](http://www.heppnetz.de/projects/goodrelations/) - The Web vocabulary for e-commerce.

+#### Culture

+* [CIDOC CRM (Conceptual Reference Model)](http://www.cidoc-crm.org/) - An ontology for cultural heritage information, which describes the explicit and implicit concepts and relations relevant to the documentation of cultural heritage.

 #### Food and Drink

 * [Wine Ontology](https://www.w3.org/TR/owl-guide/wine.rdf) - An example used in [W3C OWL Guide](https://www.w3.org/TR/owl-guide/).